locationtech/geomesa/docs/user/kafka/commandline.rst

     $ geomesa-kafka
       Usage: geomesa-kafka [command] [command options]
         Commands:
+          classpath       Display the GeoMesa classpath
-          convert         Convert files using GeoMesa's internal SFT converter framework create-schema   Create a feature definition in GeoMesa get-schema      Describe the attributes of a given feature in GeoMesa
+          configure       Configure the local environment for GeoMesa convert         Convert files using GeoMesa's internal SFT converter framework create-schema   Create a feature definition in GeoMesa get-schema      Describe the attributes of a given feature in GeoMesa